 Fortunately, most beeswax smells faintly of honey, which is delightful all by itself or when blended with essential oils.

 Also, quick note: If you are planning to burn the candles around children make sure that the essential oils you select are kid-friendly – here’s a list to get you started.

 For this tutorial you’ll need one pound of beeswax, which can be in the form of beeswax pellets or a whole block that you shred with a cheese grater.
 If you have a local beekeeper that sells raw beeswax, you can use these steps to filter it for candle making.

 Another option is white beeswax.
-Most of what you’ll find on the market is bleached, but the one I link to is lightened without any chemical at all.
+Most of what you’ll find on the market is bleached, but this one is lightened without any chemicals at all.
 (They use the sun, air and moisture.)

 How many candles will this recipe make?